Explore your mortgage options

 - Hospital and urgent care options

-- Public transportation options (and their accessibility)
+- Public transportation options and accessibility

-Step 3: Find the house you want
+3. Find the house you want

-To avoid sinking in a sea of results, you need to filter for more than price and locations.
+To avoid sinking in a sea of results, you’ll need to filter for more than price and locations.
 Think like an agent.
 When your search is targeted, you can work faster and jump on good opportunities before other equally motivated buyers do.

 Create a list of must-haves, but be flexible.
 In a competitive housing market, a buyer’s real estate agent will keep their clients’ expectations and demands in check.
 Without a real estate agent, you’ll need to do the same for yourself.